-Genre: Compilation Developer: Atari Inc. Publisher: Sega of America Players: 1-2 Released: 1996
+Genre: Compilation Developer: Al Baker & Associates Publisher: Sega Enterprises Players: 1-2 Released: 1996

-Missile Command- They supposedly tried to emulate the arcade, but this looks and plays like a poor Arcadia 2001 game at best.
-Your curser moves at about half of the speed of any other version making the game unbearably slow and boring.
-For the first few rounds it isn’t a problem, but soon will be impossible to keep up with the invading missiles.
+Missile Command– They supposedly tried to emulate the arcade, but this looks and plays like a poor Arcadia 2001 game at best.
+Your curser moves at about half of the speed of any other version, making the game unbearably slow and boring.
+For the first few rounds it isn’t a problem, but it soon becomes impossible to keep up with the invading missiles.
 Even the score takes forever to add up at the end of each round.

 Centipede– Sega managed to figure out how to trash another classic here too.
 The game looks like the Atari 2600 version but plays horrendously.
 Everything in each stage is practically the same color, making the visuals extremely boring to look at.
 It seems like the game misses every other frame of movement, and it hiccups so much it will throw any gamer off.